 You’ve probably seen them all over Instagram, but clear storage jars not only look gorgeous, they’re better for the environment, too.

-‘Invest in some lovely storage jars to decant regular items into – consider recycled glass options and hunt down your nearest refill shop to do your bit for the planet too,’ says interior design expert Amy Wilson.
+‘Invest in some lovely storage jars to decant regular items into – consider recycled glass options and hunt down your nearest refill shop to do your bit for the planet too,’ says Amy Wilson of Amy Wilson Interiors.
+A set of small glass jars for organizing spices can also be a worthwhile investment – especially if you value a consistent look and you’ve purchased different brands.

 Once all the ingredients are in uniform containers, group similar foods together.